How to Unlock the Hidden Knowledge in Your Enterprise

 “It’s likely that, at this stage, enterprises will need to combine automation with human labor to make sure their data set is usable,” he observes.
 “While this may require some upfront investment, it will likely yield rapid results.”

-No replacement for Human Decision Making
+No Replacement for Human Decision Making

 Looking ahead, Curtis sees RAG being more deeply integrated into enterprises’ existing IT infrastructures.